AB-Ares/Displacement_strain_planet/README.md

 ## Example scripts
 `Run_demo` A jupyter notebook that contains example scripts to determine flexure, moho-relief, and strains on Mars under different assumptions, including Airy and Pratt isostasy, or due to the sole presence of a mantle plume.

 `Mars_crust_displacement` A script that demonstrates how to calculate the moho-relief and strains on Mars, as a function of the mean planetary crustal thickness and elastic thickness.
 The contributions from crustal thickness variations and displacement are shown assuming an elastic thickness of the lithosphere.
-We make use of the infered displacement to predict the principal horizontal strains and principal angle, which are compared to compressive tectonic features mapped by [Knampeyer et al. (2006)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2006JE002708).
+We make use of the infered displacement to predict the principal horizontal strains and principal angle, which are compared to extensional tectonic features mapped by [Knampeyer et al. (2006)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2006JE002708).

 ## How to install and run ctplanet
 If you would like to modify the source code, download the Displacement_strain_planet repository and install using pip (or pip3 depending on your installation).